How to make video and audio accessible

 Closed captions

 Closed captions are added to your video after it's been created.
+They are better for accessibility because they can be:

-Use closed captions when possible.
+You should use closed captions where possible.

 Open captions

-Be sure open captions:
+You must make sure open captions:

 • have good colour contrast so people can read them